zipCoder933/Xbuilders/README.md

 # Xbuilders 3
 **A voxel game written in Java + LWJGL**

+## Important notes
+* The JVM version must be 17.
+If it is higher the following message will show in output:
+  * `[LWJGL] [ThreadLocalUtil] Unsupported JNI version detected, this may result in a crash.
+Please inform LWJGL developers.`

 # multiplayer
 a super easy way to do multiplayer could be
 * each player owns a set of chunks thay modified.